Yorkies in Teacups: What That All About?

 Do They Have a Good Personality?

-Although Yorkies are little in stature, they are renowned for having big personalities, and teacup Yorkies are no exception.
+Although Yorkies are little, they are renowned for having big personalities, and teacup Yorkies are no exception.

 They enjoy being around others and are affectionate.
 Kids will form close bonds with their family members rapidly.
 While they frequently form close bonds with one family member (typically, but not always, their primary caregiver), they are also very loving to other family members.